jyablonski/doqs/src/content/docs/services/ingestion_script.md

 ## Production

+The Ingestion Script runs as an ECS Task which is kicked off by an AWS Step Functions Pipeline triggered at 12pm UTC everyday.

+- The Ingestion Script typically takes about ~2 minutes to complete

+As soon as the script is finished & all ingestion data has been loaded, the dbt job is kicked off to begin the transformation process.

 ## CI / CD

-For continuous integration (CI), the entire test suite is run on every commit in a pull request using Docker.
+For continuous integration (CI), the entire test suite is run on every commit in a pull request.

+- It installs Poetry & the Poetry environment on the GitHub Actions runner
+- It uses Docker to spin up a Postgres database w/ bootstrap data
+- It then runs the test suite, using the Postgres database to run integration tests

 After a PR is merged, the continuous deployment (CD) pipeline performs the following steps: